Cost of LivingUpdated March 2026

 LowNational avg: $400High

 Oshkosh's midwestern location means severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.
 The housing picture is equally important: a buyer-friendly market where your down payment goes further than in most US cities.
-When it comes to transportation costs, the local workforce reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+When it comes to transportation costs, the local workforce reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 This is a market where cash offers and off-peak scheduling still unlock real discounts.

 What Matters Most